rcjj98/tp/docs/DeveloperGuide.md

 * Find applicants based on their details, e.g. name, position applied, stage of application.
 * Archive/Retrieve applicants' details for long term storage/ easy transfer of data into address book.
 * Keep track of applicant's upcoming and past interviews.
-* A task list to keep track of miscellaneous information.
+* A task list to keep track of miscellaneous tasks.

 ### User stories